Marcumc165/How-does-a-bike-share-navigate-speedy-success/Case study.md

  present data findings in dashboards, and in presentations using Tableu.

 In this Case Study, I will comlepete an analysis for a ficticious bike-share program named Cyclistic along with some key team members, using
-SQL to clean, organize, analyze, and calulate.
+SQL to clean, organize, analyze, and calulate my findings.
 I will aslo be using Tableu to create diagrams to share my findings and present my complete analysis.

 # 2. Scenario